 “Trust me. he doesn't want to get up in front of a school board full of strangers and tell them what happened to him.”

 "How do you know?"

 And there it was again.
 Twice in one conversation.
-The blindness to the damage he caused other people.
-For so long I'd grappled with trying to understand how he couldn't see it.
-I'd finally realized I never would get it completely, but I’d come to accept it.
-To me it was sitting there between us as if it were a physical thing, but it didn't seem to register with him at all.
+The blindness to the damage Charlie caused other people.
+For so long, I'd grappled with trying to understand how he couldn't see it.
+I'd finally realized I never would get it entirely, but I’d come to accept it.
+To me, it was sitting there between us as if it were a physical thing, but it didn't seem to register with him at all.
 I had never told anybody about him when I was a child for the same reasons his accuser hadn't said anything before this: shame and guilt.

 "What is it?"